Nitto NT01 vs Toyo R888 Tire

 - Not to be used in near-freezing or wet weather.

-Toyo Proxes R888 was designed for racing activities that need optimum dry handling and rapid lap times, such as competition or “Track day” events.
-The Proxes R888 is designed for drivers who understand what it takes to push a vehicle truly.
+Toyo Proxes R888 was designed for racing activities that need optimum dry handling and rapid lap times, such as competitions or “Track day” events.
+The Proxes R888 is designed for drivers who truly understand what it takes to push a vehicle.
 Its refined structure and tire design match dry performance with wet grip, allowing you to maintain complete control in even the most demanding driving scenarios.

 - The R Compound tread has been improved to increase the tire’s grip.

 - Provides a semi-slick shoulder section for increased steering feedback.

 - The increased tread area and a small void affect excellent dry traction.